true-og/BuildBattle/README.md

 5. Use `/bba addplot <arena>` with the location wand to mark each build plot.
 6. Set `/bba settheme <theme>`, or leave the bundled `themes.yml` list in place.
 7. Run `/bba reload`, then join with `/bb join <arena>`.
+8. Optionally place join signs in the hub so players can join without commands (see [Join Signs](#join-signs)).

+## Join Signs

+Admins can place physical signs that players right-click to join an arena.
+Signs render the four lines from `Signs.Lines` in `language.yml` (title, arena name, game state, player counts) and update automatically.
+With `Sign-Block-States: true` in `config.yml`, the block behind the sign also changes color with the game state (white waiting, yellow starting, orange in game, gray ending, black restarting).

+To set one up:

+1. Make sure the arena exists (`/bba setup create <arena>`, see Quick Setup above).
+2. Place a sign in a persistent world such as the server hub — not in the `BB<n>-map`/`BB<n>-hub` worlds, which are recreated between games.
+3. Write `[buildbattle]` on the first line and the arena id (e.g. `BB1`) on the second line.
+Requires the `buildbattle.admin.sign.create` permission.
+4. The sign reformats immediately; right-clicking it joins that arena.

+Sign locations are saved under the arena's `signs:` list in `arenas.yml`.
+Breaking a registered sign requires `buildbattle.admin.sign.break` and removes it from the arena.

 ## World naming